 If your CRS score isn’t high enough, we offer alternative pathways.
 From proactive communication to strategic appeals, we manage your case with care to ensure your interests are fully represented throughout the Canadian immigration process.

-If you want to come to Canada as a skilled immigrant, your first step is to create and submit your profile to the Express Entry pool.
+If you want to come to Canada as a skilled worker, your first step is to create and submit your profile to the Express Entry pool.

 Submitting your profile is not an application for permanent residence.
-You must receive an invitation to apply (ITA) from IRCC before you can submit your full application to become a permanent resident.
+You must receive an invitation to apply (ITA) from IRCC before you can submit an application to become a permanent resident.

 To receive an Invitation to Apply, your CRS score must meet or exceed the minimum cutoff for that invitation round—these cutoffs can change with each draw.